ydb-platform/ydb/ydb/docs/en/core/concepts/topic.md

 ## Autopartitioning {#autopartitioning}

 Total topic throughput is determined by the number of partitions in the topic and the throughput of each partition.
 The number of partitions and the throughput of each partition are set at the time of topic creation.
 If the maximum required write speed for a topic is unknown at the creation time, autopartitioning allows the topic to be scaled automatically.
-If autopartitioning is enabled for a topic, the number of partitions will increase automatically as the write speed increases (see [Autopartitioning modes](#autopartitioning_modes)).
+If autopartitioning is enabled for a topic, the number of partitions will increase automatically as the write speed increases (see [Autopartitioning strategies](#autopartitioning_strategies)).

 ### Guarantees {#autopartitioning_guarantee}